s0h311/web-workshop-haw-2024/readme.md

 ### Git

 - Install it from [official Git website](https://git-scm.com/downloads).
+- Run `git --version` in order to confirm the installation.

 > Also on Windows make sure you have installed `Git Bash`.